Today, smartphones can completely replace a dedicated card reader and process payments on their own.

 no monthly fee or contract

-* Software development kit (SDK) for integrating softPOS in your own payment app.
+* Software development kit (SDK) for adding Tap to Pay to your own payment app.

-In Australia, Square, Zeller, Westpac and ANZ Worldline are the only providers offering Tap to Pay out-of-the-box on both iPhone and Android devices.
+In Australia, the following providers offer Tap to Pay out-of-the-box on both iPhone and Android devices:

-At Square, it’s available in the Point of Sale app, which also connects with Square Reader.
-The app allows you to send payment links and accept QR code payments too.
+At Square, it’s available in an app that also connects with Square Reader, sends payment links and accepts QR code payments.
 Merchants signed up with Zeller can enable Tap to Pay in Zeller App.

 Image: Square